Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh never cheats on his wives.
-The word 'cheat' would imply that they didn't know Chuck's deal going in.
+Jayesh never wet his bed as a child.
+The bed wet itself out of fear.

-Updated on: [9/9/2025]
+Updated on: [10/9/2025]
 <!-- #jokeEnd -->